Holly Courtier: missing hiker discovered after two weeks on the river – WELT

 The trip was a long cherished dream

-She also said that her mother had fulfilled a lifelong dream with the trip.
+She also said that her mother had fulfilled a long-cherished wish with the trip.

 “It was her dream to see the national parks,” she said.
 Her mother lost her job as a nanny because of the Covid 19 pandemic: the family she worked for could no longer pay her.
 However, her mother tried to be positive.